 This current flows on the opposite direction of the arrow of the diode and is called leakage current.

 It can be forward biased (the current flows on the direction of the arrow of the diode).
-In this case, the light on the photodiode has no effect and the photodiode behaves as a common diode.
+In this case, the light on the photodiode has no effect on this component and it works like a common diode.

 Image from: Wikipedia